Marcell Ozuna Preview, Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.04 team ERA ranks 11th among all league pitching staffs.
+- The Phillies have a 4.05 team ERA that ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to give up 162 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to allow 165 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- The righty's last appearance was on Wednesday against the San Diego Padres, when he tossed six innings, surrendering six earned runs while giving up eight hits.
+- His most recent time out was on Wednesday against the San Diego Padres, when the right-hander threw six scoreless innings while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.